Dominic Rhodes

-Dominic Dondrell Rhodes (born January 17, 1979) is a former American football running back.
-He played college football at Midwestern State and was signed by the Indianapolis Colts as an undrafted free agent in 2001.
+Dominic Dondrell Rhodes (born January 17, 1979) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Midwestern State Mustangs and was signed by the Indianapolis Colts as an undrafted free agent in 2001.

 Rhodes was also a member of the Oakland Raiders between stints with the Colts and Buffalo Bills.
 He earned a Super Bowl ring with the Colts in Super Bowl XLI, defeating the Chicago Bears, and set an NFL record for rushing yards by an undrafted rookie, with 1,104 yards.
-Rhodes also played for the Virginia Destroyers and the Florida Tuskers of the United Football League.
+Rhodes also played for the Virginia Destroyers and the Florida Tuskers of the United Football League (UFL).

 College career

 After attending Abilene Cooper High School, Rhodes was recruited by many major college programs including Texas Tech and Texas Christian University.
 He signed instead with Tyler Junior College in Tyler, Texas.
-Rhodes played two years at Tyler Junior College, where he earned All-America honors and twice was named an all-conference selection.
+Rhodes played two years at Tyler Junior College, where he earned All-American honors and twice was named an all-conference selection.

 Rhodes then attended Midwestern State University where he was a standout running back.

 Professional career

-Indianapolis Colts
+Indianapolis Colts (first stint)

 After two years at Midwestern State University, Rhodes decided to go to the NFL.
-Despite his college experience, he was not chosen in the 2001 NFL Draft.
+Despite his college experience, he was not chosen in the 2001 NFL draft.
 He was signed as an undrafted free agent by the Indianapolis Colts.

 In a 2001 game against the Kansas City Chiefs, Rhodes returned a kickoff for a touchdown.
 In that game, the Indianapolis Colts' starting running back, Edgerrin James, injured his knee and ended his season.
 As a result, Rhodes was the starting running back for the rest of the Colts' 2001 season.
 That year, Rhodes ran for the most rushing yards by an undrafted rookie in NFL history, with 1,104, despite only starting the final nine games of the season.
 Rhodes missed the entire 2002 season due to a torn ACL.
-After recovering, he backed up James from 2003–2005.
+After recovering, he backed up James from 2003 to 2005.

 During the 2006 NFL season, Rhodes split time with rookie running back Joseph Addai, as James left for the Arizona Cardinals.
 Rhodes finished the year with 641 yards and five touchdowns.
-On February 4, 2007, in Super Bowl XLI, he scored a one-yard touchdown and rushed for over 100 yards to help the Colts claim a 29-17 victory.
+On February 4, 2007, in Super Bowl XLI, he scored a one-yard touchdown and rushed for over 100 yards to help the Colts claim a 29–17 victory.

 Oakland Raiders

 Rhodes became a free agent for the 2007 free agency period.
 On March 9, he signed a two-year, $7.5 million contract with the Oakland Raiders.
 On July 3, he was suspended for four games for violating the NFL's substance abuse policy.

-Rhodes was released by the Raiders on April 28, two days after they drafted running back Darren McFadden fourth overall in the 2008 NFL Draft.
+Rhodes was released by the Raiders on April 28, two days after they drafted running back Darren McFadden fourth overall in the 2008 NFL draft.